 - Minimizing chances of re-injury.

-Depending on the severity of thigh strain, the rehabilitation may take 4-6 weeks.
-It is important to complete the full treatment as directed by physiotherapist to reduce the risk of re-injury or ongoing thigh problems.
+Depending on the severity the Rehabilitation may take 4-6 weeks.
+It is important to complete the full treatment as directed by a Physiotherapist to reduce the risk of re-injury or ongoing thigh problems.

-The factors that need to be considered to reduce risk of developing a thigh strain include-
+The factors that need to be considered to reduce the risk of developing a strain include-

 - Gradual increase in exercise intensity or volume.